5bentz/linux-asus-t100/T100TA_guide.md

 #### Chroot in the new system
 - Find the EFI System Partition.
 This should be the VFAT partition next to `/target`
+  * In the example below, it is `mmcblk2p1`
+  * If you are unsure, check its size with `lsblk`, it should be about 100M.
   * `lsblk -f`
 ```
 $ lsblk -f